 The Working Capitol by Takenouchi Webb

-Outside, The Working Capitol by Takenouchi Webb appears as any other well-kept heritage building in Chinatown Singapore, but inside you’ll surely be surprised at its contemporary interior that spans co-working spaces, private offices, event spaces and a cafe, speaking perfectly to the young professional.
+The Working Capitol by Takenouchi Webb may appear as any other well-kept heritage building in Chinatown Singapore, but inside you’ll be surprised at its contemporary interior that spans co-working spaces, private offices, event spaces and a cafe.

 Jingyuan No.22 CoWorking Office by C+architects